FelSiq/scoreboarding-for-dynamic-instruction-scheduling/TUTORIAL.md

 	WORD_SIZE = 4
 ```

 7. **architecture**\_**register**\_**set:** register bank of the computer architecture.
-You don't need to bother modifying these now if you don't plan to use the "--checkreg" flag during the program execution.
+Just like the functional unit names, the exactly register name is unimportant to the program execution, as long you match they in the input code.
+You don't need to be bothered modifying these now if you don't plan to use the "--checkreg" flag during the program execution.
 That flag is made solely for making sure that the registers used in the input code are consistent to the architecture specified.
 If you don't plan to make that verification, then you can just skip this configuration, as the program will automatically insert unseen registers into the computer architecture register bank while reading the input file if the user permits so (by just not enabling "--checkreg" flag during program execution).
 ```
 	# Simulate general-purpose registers.
 The semantic behind
 	# every register must be guaranteed by the user, as the program